1. Summary

 • fixed assets directly held by pension funds are not netted off PSNFL, contributing to an increase in PSNFL

-• the difference between the effect of time on the value of pension liabilities and interest and dividends on investment assets is transmitted to PSNB, likely increasing it
+• the difference between the effect of time on the value of pension liabilities and interest and dividends on investment assets is transmitted to PSCBD and PSNB, likely increasing both measures

 Despite the differences in presentation, both frameworks agree on the ultimate impact of funded pensions on public sector accounts.
 Unfunded pension schemes, on the other hand, are recorded fundamentally differently.